-When it comes to car insurance, Pennsylvania drivers have numerous options.
 The average cost of car insurance in Pennsylvania is $1,476 per year, according to Bankrate’s 2021 study of quoted annual premiums.
-Premiums are lower than the nationwide average of $1,674 per year.
-To find the best car insurance in Pennsylvania, Bankrate analyzed average annual premiums, obtained from Quadrant Information Services.
+To find the best car insurance in Pennsylvania, Bankrate analyzed 2021 average annual premiums, obtained from Quadrant Information Services.
 Our editorial team also reviewed third-party rankings, available coverages, discount offerings and customer service scores.

 Best car insurance companies in Pennsylvania

+If you are shopping for the best auto insurance in Pennsylvania, you may benefit from obtaining quotes from Geico, Erie, Nationwide, Progressive and Allstate.
 The best auto insurance companies in Pennsylvania were chosen based on a number of factors, including average premiums, J.D.
-Power scores and available coverages Our research has determined the following five carriers may offer the best auto insurance in Pennsylvania:
+Power scores and available coverages.
+Our research has determined the following five carriers may offer the best auto insurance in Pennsylvania:

-Nationwide offers basic auto insurance policies with just a few options for customization.
+Nationwide offers basic auto insurance policies with a few options for customization.
 If you are wanting to add extra coverages, Nationwide offers rental car coverage, gap insurance and emergency roadside assistance.
 The company also offers an accident forgiveness program.
+However, the National Association of Insurance Commissioners (NAIC) does give Nationwide a higher-than-average complaint index, indicating that there are more complaints about Nationwide than the industry average.

-Progressive is a household name.
-If you have accidents or tickets, you may want to consider a quote from Progressive.
-Even if you have a clean driving record, the company may be a good fit for your needs.
+If you have accidents or tickets on your diving record, you may want to consider a quote from Progressive; the company is known for helping high-risk drivers find coverage.
 The company offers several options to tailor your policy to your needs, like ridesharing coverage, which may be a good option if you drive for Uber, Lyft or any similar company.
+Progressive did receive a below-average score from claims satisfaction from J.D.
+Power though, so the carrier may not be a good fit for you if customer service is a priority.

 Average car insurance cost in Pennsylvania

 Auto insurance in Pennsylvania is generally cheaper than the national average.
-While the average cost of full coverage car insurance in the U.S. is $1,674 per year, full coverage in Pennsylvania is only $1,476 per year, on average.
+While the average cost of full coverage car insurance in the U.S. is $1,674 per year, full coverage in Pennsylvania is only $1,476 per year, on average, according to 2021 premium data from Quadrant Information Services.
 The same holds true for minimum coverage.
 The average annual cost for minimum coverage in the U.S. is $565, while in Pennsylvania minimum coverage costs an average of $427 per year.

 |Average annual premium for minimum coverage in Pennsylvania||Average annual premium for full coverage in Pennsylvania|